LienItNow Release of Lien | Lien Discharge | Satisfaction of Lien

 - Avoid bounced checks by asking for payment before filing a discharge.

-Depending on your State's requirements and guidelines on mechanics liens, you will find that a waiver of lien may be just as important as securing the lien itself.
+Depending on your State's requirements and guidelines on mechanics liens, you will find that a waiver of lien may be just as important as securing the construction lien itself.
 Aside from not being able to complete the transaction, failure to provide a discharge on a lien may be against the law and will harm your company in the long run.
 Filing a discharge entails timeliness.
 To meet the need for a fast discharge to receive the payment in the shortest time possible, you will need the right tools to aid you.

 Here at LienItNow, we keep everything simple with three steps to creating and filing the lien waiver.
 All you simply have to do is fill in the required information, then sign the documents that follow.
 We can also help you with other management tasks for your construction business to help you focus on what needs to be done, rather than be preoccupied with handling finances.